hashtopolis/agent-python/python/README.md

 ## Hashcat Compatibility

-The list contains all Hashcat version with which the client was tested and is able to work with (other versions might work):
+The list contains all Hashcat versions with which the client was tested and is able to work with (other versions might work):

 * 4.0.1
 * 4.0.0